sss-250927/n8n-workflow/README.md

 - **🔄 Data Processing**: Transform, clean, and process data
 - **🌐 Web Scraping**: Extract data from websites
 - **🎫 Customer Support**: Automate support ticket handling
+- **🏥 Healthcare**: Appointment booking, patient management
+- **🎨 AI & Creative Tools**: AI-powered content generation and image processing

-> **Note**: As this is a growing collection, workflows will be added to the repository over time.
+> **Note**: This is a growing collection!
+All workflows have been refactored to use the latest n8n versions with comprehensive documentation.
 Check back regularly for new additions!

 ---